Mobile learning

 With content for every level from beginner to business English, learners can access content specifically tailored to their needs.

-How can Mobile Learning be used in the workplace?
+How can mobile learning be used in the workplace?

 Organizations should use mobile learning in their workplace training, especially if their employees are not working from a desk and don’t have access to a laptop or PC throughout their workday.